emqx/emqx-docs/en_US/deploy/install-ubuntu.md

 # Ubuntu

-This section will guide you on installing and starting EMQX on the Ubuntu system.
+This section guides you on installing and starting EMQX on the Ubuntu system.

 Supported versions: